Cork-Software-Crafters/Bank_Kata/README.md

 [How to use Mockito](http://site.mockito.org/#now-you-can-verify-interactions)

 ## Source
-This kata is a fork of https://github.com/Codesai/curso-tdd-java/tree/master/katas-java/bank
+This version of the Bank kata is based on https://github.com/Codesai/curso-tdd-java/tree/master/katas-java/bank